GavinMarsh/flaskr_VirMach_deployment/README.md

     export FLASK_APP=flaskr
     flask init-db

-Set up web app and wsgi file
+Set up a new wsgi file
-create a new file called run.py in the flaskr source code directory (same directory where the static & templates folders are located.

-    ## run.py
-    import os

-    from flaskr import create_app
-    from flask import Flask

-    app = create_app()

 In the wsgi file write: